mfgustavo/glompo/docs/examples.rst

 GloMPO supports checkpointing.
 This means that its state can be persisted to file during an optimization and this checkpoint file can be loaded by another GloMPO instance to resume the optimization from that point.
-Checkpointing options are configured through a :class:`~glompo.core.checkpointing.CheckpointingControl` instance.
+Checkpointing options are configured through a :class:`.CheckpointingControl` instance.
 In this case we will produce a checkpoint called :code:`'customized_completed_<DATE>_<TIME>.tar.gz'` once the task has converged.

 .. literalinclude:: ../examples/customized.py
    :linenos: